wout/wout.london/src/index.md

       As a digital artist...
     </h2>
     <p>
       Together with my partner Mick, we are <a href="https://www.instagram.com/wonderingboys/" target="_blank">Wondering Boys</a>.
-This year we're working on short films and animations.
-Some 3D printed, others a fusion of real-world and 3D imagery.
+In 2021 we're working on various NFT collections and a digital fashion collection, which will be presented during London Fashion Week in September 2021.
     </p>
   </div>
 </section>